 The word wealthy means different things to different people.
 For some, wealth is all about money and an accumulation of assets that can be valued in monetary terms.
 That’s financial wealth (money).
 But there’s also time wealth (freedom), social wealth (relationships), physical/mental/emotional wealth (health) and spiritual wealth (spirituality).

-If you want to build long-term wealth over time, then you have two main options.
-The first is to run and grow your own business.
-The second is to invest and have your investments do well over time.
+If you want to build long-term wealth over time, then you have two main avenues.
+The first is to invest in assets which generate income and/or increase in value over time.
+The second is to run and grow your own business.
 Many people do both.

 There are many ways to invest your money.
-Some personal finance experts focus on equities (stocks and shares) and bonds and within that, look at diversifying across different geographies and sectors.
+Some personal finance experts focus mainly on equities (stocks and shares) and bonds and within that, look at diversifying across different geographies and sectors.
 I like to diversify across different asset classes too.
-Diversification is great as it’s a way of managing risk by not putting all your eggs in one basket’ approach.
+Diversification is great as it’s a way of managing risk by not putting all your eggs in one basket.

 The types of assets you can invest in include equities, bonds, commodities (e.g., gold and silver), real estate, collectibles (e.g., classic cars) and cryptocurrencies.
 There are different levels of risk associated with the different asset classes.

 It’s up to you to decide which asset classes you want to invest in and the allocation to them in your portfolio.
 This will be based on your investment goals, tolerance to risk, time horizon and personal preferences.

 The reason investing is key to growing wealth is because of compound interest – which Einstein referred to as the 8th wonder of the world.
 Compound interest is interest on interest on interest.
 So, the returns get larger and larger over time.

 You need to be aware that investing is not without risk as markets ebb and flow, and at times can be volatile.
 That’s why investing is considered a long game.
 You need to think in decades not days, weeks, months or even years.
 History has shown that whilst markets drop, they recover over time and then climb higher.
 So, it’s about time in the market not trying to time the market.